-- People who are enthusiastic about the project and who have the time and energy to invest in making the business successful - People who will be able to attend meetings regularly - Up-and-coming leaders, and people who hold no titles but are well respected in the community - The group should be representative of the community it is going to serve, make sure you have a good cross-section of the community in terms of ethnicity, gender, age and socioeconomic status - Try to get some young people involved; they often have a fresh perspective and plenty of infectious energy!
+People who are enthusiastic about the project and who have the time and energy to invest in making the business successful

+- People who will be able to attend meetings regularly - People not currently serving on existing community committees or boards but are well respected in the community and have good connections with others

+The group should be representative of the community it is going to serve: make sure you have a good cross-section of the community in terms of gender, age, ethnicity and socio-economic status.

+Try to get some young people involved; they often have a fresh perspective and plenty of infectious energy!
+If they cannot attend meetings they may be happy to work alongside the steering group on communications, e.g. social media.